Sup2point0/Assort/~writing/origins.md

 The hashtag (strictly speaking, the hash) was, quite simply, a cool character.
 There’s nothing else to it.
 I must’ve just been looking for a symbol to throw into the mix, and decided the hashtag would be cool.

 `2.0`, however, was originally `0.2`.
-See, I knew “x-point y”, where $x$ and $y$ are elements of the set ${0, 2}$ and $x\neqy$, was a technical ‘term’, and it blew the mind of my inner child.
+See, I knew “x-point y”, where $x$ and $y$ are elements of the set $\set{0, 2}$ and $x\neq{y}$, was a technical ‘term’, and it blew the mind of my inner child.
 Except, I didn’t know which way round $x$ and $y$ were, and thought “0.2” looked correct – as it happens, it wasn’t.
 So I was skulking about as `Sup#0.2`, thinking I had a fantastic username, when I had gotten part of it embarassingly wrong.

 It took us working with [LEGO WeDo 2.0](https://education.lego.com/products/lego-education-wedo-2-0-core-set/45300/) at school for me to realise the technical part I wanted to add should have been “2.0”, not “0.2”.
 Immediately, I updated it to its purest form today – `Sup#2.0`.